abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 In fact, products groups (except the ones that feature the trivial group) are always *non-cyclic*, because even if the two groups that comprise the product it are cyclic, and have just 1 generator each, their product would have 2 generators.

-Product groups are still abelian, provided that the groups that form them are abelian - we can see that this is true by noticing that, although the generators are more than one, each of them acts only on it's own part of the group, so they don't interfere with each other in any way.
+Product groups are still abelian, provided that the groups that form them are abelian - we can see that this is true by noticing that, although the generators are more than one, each of them acts only on its own part of the group, so they don't interfere with each other in any way.

 Fundamental theorem of Finite Abelian groups
 ---